ANikfarjam/GeneScope/readme.md

 <img src="project_insites/readme_intro.png" alt="Gene Into" width="800" />

-GeneScope is a full-stack platform for analyzing gene expression patterns and clinical data to predict breast cancer stages and identify key biomarkers.
-It combines powerful machine learning models, statistical analysis, a clean web dashboard, and an intelligent chatbot to make complex biological data understandable and actionable for prognosis research and gene importance discovery.
+GeneScope is a research platform that combines biology, data science, and artificial intelligence to help better understand breast cancer.
+It analyzes patterns in gene activity and clinical information, like tumor size and patient age, to find important genes that may be linked to cancer development.
+Using a special method called the Analytic Hierarchy Process, GeneScope ranks thousands of genes to spotlight the ones that matter most.
+It also uses machine learning models to predict how likely a patient is to be diagnosed at different stages of breast cancer.
+By connecting genetics with clinical factors, GeneScope aims to make cancer detection earlier, smarter, and more personalized, offering new insights that could improve future treatments and patient outcomes.

 ## Project Structure